acquia/blt/docs/CONTRIBUTING.md

 Before submitting an issue or pull request, please read and take the time to understand this guide.
 Issues not adhering to these guidelines may be closed.

+## General guidelines

+Note the following when submitting issues or pull requests:
+* Issues and pull requests submitted directly to the BLT project are not subject to an SLA.
+* BLT is distributed under the GPLv2 license; all documentation, code, and guidance is provided without warranty.
+* The project maintainers are under no obligation to respond to support requests, feature requests, or pull requests.
+* If additional information is requested and no reply is received within a week, issues may be closed.

+Newly-filed issues will be triaged by a BLT maintainer and added to the "backlog" milestone if accepted.

+BLT does not publish timelines or roadmaps as to when individual issues will be addressed.
+If you would like to request that a specific ticket be prioritized, please do one or more of the following:
+* Submit product feedback via your Technical Account Manager or a Support ticket on your Cloud subscription.
+* Upvote the relevant issue by adding a `+1` reaction.
+* Submit a pull request, which will receive priority review.

 ## Submitting issues

 Please choose your issue type carefully.
 If you aren't sure, odds are you have a support request.